Menu

 “Most documents shouldn’t be stored in perpetuity,” Kubicki said.
 “For instance, the IRS recommends that small businesses retain financial records for seven years.
 But when it comes to internal business documents, like supplier contracts and customer order records, it’s normal to retain those for longer.”

 Following all of the above steps is just the start of implementing new file management practices.
-To ensure that you achieve proper file organization for your small business, you should also educate your colleagues on your file organization methodology.
+To ensure that you achieve proper file organization for your small business, you should also educate your employees on your file organization methodology.

 Establishing a concrete file organization system begins with outlining consistent filing practices.
 The system you set up should encompass all of the procedures and considerations listed above.
 Once you determine how your company will adhere to these best practices, put your procedures in writing, perhaps in your employee handbook.